 The Chairperson will remind the delegates that written reports have been requested in a standard format and have been received in advance of the Session.
 They have been made available through the meeting website.
 He will ask Delegates to make short statements of no more than 5 minutes focused on key points of their National Reports that may have implications for the policy discussion, and to not use PPTs as far as possible.

-As of this moment, 18 Member States submitted their National Reports, as follows: Australia, Canada, Chile*, China, Colombia, Costa Rica, France* – French Polynesia, Ecuador, Fiji, Indonesia*, Japan, Republic of Korea, Malaysia, New Zealand, Russian Federation, Solomon Islands, Thailand, United States. (* presentation submitted)
+As of this moment, 18 Member States submitted their National Reports, as follows: Australia*, Canada, Chile*, China, Colombia, Costa Rica, France* – French Polynesia, Ecuador, Fiji, Indonesia*, Japan, Republic of Korea, Malaysia, New Zealand, Russian Federation, Solomon Islands, Thailand, United States. (* presentation submitted)

 The Chairperson will invite Member States which submitted presentations to present their national progress reports first, to be followed by the oral statements of remaining Member States, to be followed by the online oral statements, all to be delivered in alphabetical order.